-We have it within our power to create a food system that will nourish the planet’s population and allow nature to recover.
+We need a food system that will nourish the planet’s population and allow nature to recover.
 Our leaders must make climate and nature-friendly farming, food production and diets the norm.
-This means making more food in a way that matches a sustainable diet, and good, real food must be accessible, affordable and promoted.
+This means making more food in a way that protects the environment and supports rural farming communites whist ensuring healthy nutritious food is accessible and affordable for all.

 The UK has a legal obligation to achieve net zero emissions, and an international commitment to keep warming below 1.5 degrees.
 In addition, all the devolved nations and two thirds of councils in the UK have declared a climate emergency.
 But there are not adequate plans to deliver the change needed yet.